AG DOK - Arbeitsgemeinschaft Dokumentarfilm e.V.

 White balance: 3200K Preset

-The 3 exposure levels:
+The 3 exposure levels were defined as follows:

-At level -2, the settings for Alexa LF, Monstro and C700FF were:
+For the -2 pass the settings for Alexa LF, Monstro and C700FF were:

 AG DOK-BVK CAMERA TEST SETUP 3 LIMITED INCANDESCENT 0 F-STOPS